kodekloudhub/kubernetes-challenges/challenge-2/README.md

 As ever, the order you create the resources is significant, and governed by the direction of the arrows in the diagram.

+You should study the manifests provided in the repo carefully and understand how they provide what the question asks.

 1.  <details>
     <summary>controlplane</summary>